ICMR study finds BCG vaccine offers protection against COVID-19 in elderly

 BCG vaccine safe, does not lead to increased risk of COVID-19 symptoms

-An ICMR statement read,"in an ongoing study, scientists at ICMR have found that the BCG vaccine induces increased memory cell responses and total antibody production in elderly."
+An ICMR statement read, "in an ongoing study, scientists at ICMR have found that the BCG vaccine induces increased memory cell responses and total antibody production in elderly."

 an ongoing study, scientists at ICMR have found that the BCG vaccine induces increased memory cell responses and total antibody production in elderly," it was also stated.